Apply for Trees

 • Early April: check your email for information about your application status

-• April 17-18 (tentative): trees are available for pick-up and planting (NOTE: we do not have a nursery, trees are only available during this window so make plans accordingly)
+• April 17-18: pick-up and planting!
+(NOTE: we do not have a nursery, trees are only available during this window so make plans accordingly)

 • April 19: Earth Day Tree Sale open to the public